 Facet arthritis typically occurs in the lower back, and its symptoms are more pronounced in the morning.
 The accompanying pain can be slight to severe, and it may travel down to the buttocks through the upper thigh.
 Facet arthritis can also cause joint stiffness and/or swelling, tenderness in the affected area and muscle weakness.

 If you’re still experiencing the effects of facet arthritis after trying standard treatments, contact Laser Spine Institute.
-We offer free MRI or CT scan reviews, and our minimally invasive, outpatient procedures are the more effective alternative to treatments like open-back surgery.
-Contact us today to learn how we can help you find relief from your pain.
+We offer a free review of your MRI or CT scan, and our minimally invasive outpatient procedures are more effective alternatives to traditional open back surgery.
+Contact us today to learn how we can help you find relief from your neck or back pain.